 65. Savings and transitional provisions for existing safety and health committees

-(1) The repeal of sections 65 and 66 of the Mines Safety and Inspection Act 1994 (the “MSI Act”) by section 64 does not affect the status of a safety and health committee that is in existence under the MSI Act immediately before that repeal.
+(1) The repeal of sections 65 and 66 of the Mines Safety and Inspection Act 1994 (the MSI Act) by section 64 does not affect the status of a safety and health committee that is in existence under the MSI Act immediately before that repeal.

 (2) Any such committee is to be taken, after the commencement of section 64, to have been established under section 65 or 67A of the MSI Act inserted by section 64, as the case may require.